Instruction (learner’s) permits

 - Pre-apply online and save time in the office.

-- Finish your application at a driver licensing office.
-Bring the following with you:
+- Finish your application at a driver licensing office:

-- If you don’t have a waiver, pass the knowledge test at any testing location.
+- If you don’t have a waiver, visit a testing location to pass the knowledge test.

 - MasterCard and American Express credit/debit cards and some Visa debit cards.